 Since leaving Barclays in 2013, Nick has spent the intervening period in a plurality of roles including advisory work for private equity funds and holding board directorships.
 Neil has a special interest in small, fast growing Fin Tech businesses and was an Executive Director of Invapay, a business to business payments company, from 2013 to 2017 when it was successfully sold to Optal who appeared in the recent Sunday Times Tech Track 100 firms to watch.
 More generally, he provides executive chairmanship oversight to budding entrepreneurs.

-Andy is Managing Partner of PwC Sheffield with responsibility for the firm's activities in the South Yorkshire marketplace.
+Andy is an Audit Partner of PwC Leeds.
 Andy delivers Assurance services to a broad range of clients from listed, internationally owned, private equity backed companies to entrepreneurial, privately owned companies, ranging from start-ups to more established businesses.
 He focuses on the manufacturing and the property and construction sectors and also works with clients in the UK holiday/leisure sector.